Before you buy a property, here is some information you need to know.

 If you are buying a property, you can apply for a land tax clearance certificate to see whether any land tax is owed and, if so, how much.
 You can then arrange for the outstanding tax to be paid before you become the new owner.

-Note: all certificates are subject to a number of notes which you should read carefully.
+All certificates are subject to notes which you should read carefully.

 If you frequently apply for land tax clearance certificates, you should become a registered LTX Express Clearance Certificates user.

 The benefits of becoming a registered user are that you can create, save and manage multiple certificate applications and update requests with secure encrypted payment available by Visa, MasterCard or monthly direct debit.

 Exemptions, concessions and the First Home Owner Grant

 You may be eligible for the First Home Owner Grant (FHOG) and one or more duty exemptions and concessions when you buy property in Victoria.
 These include, but are not limited to: